-13.2.1 Primary and secondary feedstock supplies from Latvian forest properties

-In 2018, the risks mentioned in section 7 of the this report are in force.
-As part of these risk mitigation measures, the number of audits performed by the organization in 2018 was as follows:
+During the reporting period (01.07.2018 - 30.06.2019) the risks mentioned in section 7 of this report are into force.
+Performance of risk mitigation measures at AS Graanul Invest Latvian sites (6 sites: SIA "Graanul Invest" plant, SIA "Graanul Pellets" plant, SIA "Latgran" 4 plants) are organized centrally and audit results are registered in one database considering that most suppliers supply to several group sites.
+In order to ensure compliance with risk mitigation measures, the following number of audits were performed within the Group during the reporting period:

-- 13.2.1.1 In 2018, 132 habitat audits were performed.
-The results of the audits confirm that the risk is mitigated and the company's risk mitigation program are effective. - 13.2.1.1.1 During the reporting period, there are no cases of wood coming from high conservation forests.
-During the audits have provided information on 3 potential woodland key habitat sites where logging in these areas were not carried out. - 13.2.1.1.2 No objects of cultural heritage were found during the audits.
-It can be concluded that the diameter restrictions imposed by the organization and the requirement for forestry companies to evaluate this aspect before performing the works reduce the risk of receiving wood from sites of cultural value. - 13.2.1.1.3 Audit results confirms that suppliers evaluate the presence of a bird nest prior to logging, and no nest destroying cases have been detected.
-Some bird nests have been observed in audits, which are preserved in accordance with the legislation of the Republic of Latvia, leaving the necessary protection zone. - 13.2.1.2 During the reporting period, 25 work safety audits were performed.
+13.2.1 618 habitat audits were performed.
+The results of the audits confirms that the risk is mitigated and the company's risk mitigation program is effective.
+21% of the audits were caried out before the start of logging.

+13.2.1.1 During the reporting period, there are no cases of wood coming from high conservation value forests.
+Four sites with potential woodland key habitat where identified where logging in these areas were not carried out.
+2 sites have been identified, where logging will be planned only if the habitat expert concludes that there are no protected values in that area.

+13.2.1.2 It can be concluded that the diameter restrictions imposed by the organization and the requirement for forestry companies to evaluate this aspect before performing the forestry works reduce the risk of receiving wood from sites of cultural value.
+There were 2 sites identified with cultural heritage values:

+- one site with the status of a cultural and historical monument (castle mound) where the cutting permit is issued by The State inspection for heritage protection. - one site with the foundations of an ancient building, the logging was done without touching them.

+13.2.1.3 The results of audits show that the National Forest Service controls the nesting sites of protected birds before issuing the felling certificate as required by legislation, and that suppliers evaluate the bird nesting areas before harvesting as well.
+During the audits, several bird nests have been observed in 4 areas, which have been preserved according to the legislation of the Republic of Latvia, leaving the necessary protection zone.

+13.2.2 During the reporting period, 76 work safety audits were performed.
 The results of the audit show that the risk of non-observance of work safety is considered to be low.
 An increasing proportion of logging work is carried out with harvesters, thus significantly reducing the risk of occupational safety for loggers.
 Working with hand saws has shown that workers are provided with good equipment for work.

-13.2.1.3 Audits of the origin of the wood are carried out for all suppliers on site or at least on documentaly level and observations indicate that the boundaries of the supply base are met, the origin of the wood is controlled and the requirements of the EUTR are respected.
+13.2.3 Audits of the origin of the wood are carried out for all suppliers on site or at least on documentaly level and observations indicate that the boundaries of the supply base are respected, the origin of the wood is controlled and the requirements of the EUTR are met.